Surfaces as a Guide

 Paste the coordinates of the topography surface

-Drag the formulas IX, IY, Z_Bottom, and Z_Top until the and of your data.
+Drag the formulas IX, IY, Z_Bottom, and Z_Top until the end of your data.

-Define a plan Z to create a surface plan, import it on the viewer, and identify the elevation in which you an to force the bottom area below it.
+Define a plan Z to create a surface plan, import it on the viewer, and identify the elevation in which you want to force the bottom area below it.

 Create a restrict mining surface to identify the maximum amount of ore, respecting the geotechnical aspects, could be extracted.

 Note: As a result, you will get the maximum potential that can be extracted bellow the elevation that was chosen.